jonathanfilbert/golang-gatsby-docker-poc/README.md

-# New Document# Gatsby - Golang - Docker MVP
+Gatsby - Golang - Docker MVP

 This is a proof of concept MVP (_minimum viable product_) of how a golang-gatsby containerized app would run and with being managed by Docker Compose.